nick-lang/MVC-Crud/README.md

 -Ability to list references that a book makes to other books and authors.

 -Essentially, I would like to turn Library into a functional idea index.
 If I had an idea index before this, I would know where I got this idea.

+###Bug Fixes
+-Authors are never deleted when deleting a book.
+Although they could be deleted, the plan is to make it so that existing authors can be referenced when adding a new book.

 ##Stumbling Points
 -CSS